danielbsimpson/facial_recognition_and_mask_detection/README.md

-# Facial recognition and mask detection
+# Facial recognition with Hasscascade and mask detection

 ![](Output/faces4.png)